Hub-OS/documentation-website/docs/02-server/03-assets.md

   - `/assets`
     - Generated at start from files in `./assets`.
     - `./assets/prog.png` can be referenced with `/server/assets/prog.png`
+  - `/mods`
+    - Generated at start from folders in `./mods`.
+    - Any folder with a `package.toml` file will be included and converted to a mod package.
+    - `./mods/encounters/example-mod` can be referenced with `/server/mods/encounters/example-mod`
   - `/players`
     - Stores avatar files sent from players (5 MiB limit)
     - Textures are stored as `[id].texture`, and animations are stored as `[id].animation`